Askia/askia-slack-poll/Readme.md

 11. Register and launch your application with pm2

+12. Go back to the slack app interface and go to `Manage distribution` and click to the slack button and proceed to the installation

 **NOTES:** Do not forget to launch PM2 and exports variables at startup.